 Place four oven-safe bowls on a cookie sheet lined with tin foil.

-Divide soup among the bowls, top with a piece of bread, and sprinkle grated swiss cheese on top.
+Divide soup among the bowls, top with a piece of bread, and sprinkle grated gruyere or Swiss cheese on top.

 Transfer to oven (350 degrees) and bake for 20 min.
-Once the cheese is melted and starting to bubble switch the oven to the broil until the cheese starts to get brown spots.
+Once the cheese is melted and starting to bubble switch to a broil for a few minutes to give the cheese a light toast.

 Remove from oven and allow to cool for 5-10 minutes.